ConniCia/radical_cure/README.md

 ### _P. vivax_ individual-based model (PvIBM) written in C++

-The C++ code for the PvIBM has been developed by Michael WHITE (michael DOT white AT pasteur DOT fr) and is available as stand-alone code at https://gitlab.pasteur.fr/mwhite/pv_mod.
+The C++ code for the PvIBM has been developed by Michael WHITE (michael DOT white AT pasteur DOT fr) anc collaborators, and is available as stand-alone code at https://gitlab.pasteur.fr/mwhite/pv_mod.

 A copy of the C++ code (with some very minor edits that do NOT have an impact on mnodel dynamics) is included in this repository under [code/Pv_mod](code/Pv_mod).